-Preliminary experiments have demonstrated that adherence by the macrophage to various surfaces primes the macrophage for activation.
-Subsequent steps in the inflammatory response lead to multi-nucleated giant cell formation and subsequent capsule formation, secretion of extracellular matrix, vascular budding, and fibroblast proliferation with thick collagen deposition.
+Preliminary experiments demonstrated that adherence by the macrophage to various surfaces primes the macrophage for activation.
+Subsequent steps in the inflammatory response lead to multinucleated giant cell formation and subsequent capsule formation, secretion of extracellular matrix, vascular budding, and fibroblast proliferation with thick collagen deposition.
 Prevention of the pro-inflammatory phenotype may well equate with prevention of foreign body reaction.
 In current studies, we are investigating coating of biomaterials with various molecules.
 These include ostepontin and various anti-inflammatory agents, such as anti-oxidants, including Vitamin E and components of the extracellular matrix, such as hyaluronic acid derivatives, to test the subsequent response of adherent macrophages to inflammatory stimuli, such as endotoxin.

-In addition, we are studying materials of various selected pore sizes to minimize cell spreading and to test environmental structural impact on macrophage response to inflammatory stimuli.
-End-product analysis of inflammatory mediators, such as TNF, procoagulant activity and IL-8, along with the normally produced anti-inflammatory mediators, IL-10 and PGE2, are monitored.
+In addition, we are studying materials of various selected pore sizes to minimize cell spreading and to test spatial structural impact on macrophage response to inflammatory stimuli.
+End-product analysis of inflammatory mediators, such as TNF, procoagulant activity and IL-8, along with the normally produced anti-inflammatory mediators, IL-IO and PGE2, are monitored.
 These mediators exist in a delicate balance and time sequence to produce normal, as opposed to abnormal, wound healing and chronic inflammation.

-In additional experiments, we will test the effect of end products of macrophage activation and modulation of macrophage activation.
-Using a chorioallantoic membrane fractal dimension and grid intersection assay, we monitor angiogenesis as a crucial component of both normal and abnormal wound healing and incorporation, or "healing," of biomaterials.
-The ultimate goal is to modulate the surface characteristics of biomaterials so that they may be adapted as "compatible" and elicit a normal host response and normal wound healing with incorporation of the biomaterial-"true healing."
+The ultimate goal is to modulate the surface characteristics of biomaterials so that they may be adapted as "compatible" and elicit a normal host response and normal wound healing with incorporation of the biomaterial - "true healing."